ankita-cmu/Data-viz-finalproject/README.md

 Finally, I will all tie this up together to show how Google has changed people's live with its growth and success.
 What kind of impact does Google have on a normal person's life on a day to day basis.

-### Tools that I plan on using
+### **Tools that I plan on using**

-I shall be documenting my project in Shorthand tool.
+ * I shall be documenting my project in Shorthand tool.
 Their templates allow for elegant and simple stories that any novice could quickly master creating, as well as the option for more technically nuanced approaches to create slick and professional designs.

+ * To document my ideas and initial sketches, I have used Balsamiq.

+ * I plan on using Datawrapper and Flourish Studio for final project sketches.

-### Dataset
+### **Dataset**

 I discovered a great website www.statista.com that has quite a lot of dataset for this topic.
 This website provides free as well as paid data.
 I am relying on the material that's available for no cost.